 A checklist outlining the annual reporting requirements will be available on our website immediately following the tabling of this report in Parliament.

-- Raised $17.9 billion to meet the State’s funding requirements, issuing three new, well-subscribed bond lines to complement our existing offering
+- Raised $11.1 billion to meet the State’s funding requirements, issuing two new benchmark-sized floating rate notes to complement existing fixed rate benchmark bonds

 - Managed QTC’s Capital Guaranteed Cash Fund, which outperformed its benchmark, the UBS Australian Bank Bill Index, by 0.80 percentage points, and was ranked first in the CPG Research & Advisory Pty Ltd performance report

-- Seconded specialist staff to the Government’s Projects Queensland initiative to deliver key infrastructure for the State, including the 1 William Street development and the Queensland Schools Project
+- Seconded specialist staff to the Government’s Projects Queensland office to deliver key infrastructure for the State

 Funding objectives met